MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-TDS-and-GST-on-Purchase.md

 [!INCLUDE[vnext_preview](../../includes/vnext_preview.md)]

 There are certain services on which GST applies along with the provisions of TDS under income tax.
 TDS should not be calculated on GST amount, in some cases where payment terms is set as 100% advance, full order value has to be paid as advance payment.
-In such cases, amount paid to vendor will be included of GST and if TDS has to deducted while paying amount to vendor then system should deduct TDS only on the base amount and should not calculate TDS on GST amount.
+In such cases, amount paid to vendor will be inclusive of GST and if TDS has to deducted while paying amount to vendor, then TDS is deducted only on the base amount and not on GST amount.

 ## Create a purchase invoice